Laura is a Senior Associate in the Adult Brain Injury department. She is an APIL accredited Senior Litigator and Clinical Negligence Specialist.

 - inappropriate treatment of pre-eclampsia during childbirth

 Laura is passionate about transforming the lives of her brain-injured clients for the better.
-She strives to enable them to get the support they need to rebuild and find value and meaning in their new lives.
+She strives to enable them to get the support they need to rehabilitate, rebuild and find value and meaning in their new lives.
 She believes that people can live full and meaningful lives after brain injury, no matter how serious their injuries are.
+Laura has a specialist interest in acting for clients who have suffered a brain injury as a young adult (between the ages of 18 and 25) when the brain is still developing.

 Laura is a keen supporter of brain injury charities such as the The Silverlining Charity, The Stroke Association and Headway.
-She has previously taken part in charity fundraising events for all of these charities and strives to support them in raising awareness about their causes.
+She has previously taken part in charity fundraising events for these charities and strives to support them in raising awareness about their causes.
+Laura actively campaigns for better neuro-rehabilitation for brain injury survivors.

 Laura has previously acted: